 Horizontal furnaces are strategically engineered for a wide array of tight-space installations, and fit into tight, previously unused spaces including attics, or crawl spaces.
 Air goes in one end and comes out the other.
 It goes along its length, and makes them suitable for standard low-ceiling plenums.

-• Gas Furnaces: Known for their quick heating capability and efficiency, especially with natural gas.
-We offer expert heating furnace repair service for all gas models, including standing pilot and high-efficiency condensing units.
+- Gas Furnaces: Known for their quick heating capability and efficiency, especially with natural gas.
+Our network offers expert heating furnace repair service for all gas models, including standing pilot and high-efficiency condensing units.

-• Oil Furnaces: For rural homes (across our service network from Montana to Pennsylvania) that don’t have access to natural gas, oil furnaces provide powerful, and long lasting heating for years.
-Top burner and nozzle specialists conduct our furnace service and repair for oil units.
+- Oil Furnaces: For homes that don’t have access to natural gas, oil furnaces provide powerful, and long lasting heating for years.
+Top burner and nozzle specialists conduct furnace service and repair for oil units.

-• Multi-Fuel & Hybrid Systems: For special applications or older comfort systems, our installers have experience with furnaces designed to burn wood, coal, or pellets, as a backup or even as the primary solid fuel source.
+- Multi-Fuel & Hybrid Systems: For special applications or older comfort systems, our network installers have experience with furnaces designed to burn wood, coal, or pellets, as a backup or even as the primary solid fuel source.

 Choosing the Right Furnace: What to Consider for Your Home

 Choosing the best furnace for your family is an important decision that will affect your comfort and energy bills for years to come.
-We guide you through the options depending on:
+The professionals we connect you with guide you through the options depending on:

-• Home Age & Construction: If you live in a new, well-insulated home, a high-efficiency modulating furnace system may be a good bet for you.
-For older homes in Maryland or D.C., we recommend a careful assessment of existing ductwork and venting requirements for any furnace installation services.
+- Home Age & Construction: If you live in a new, well-insulated home, a high-efficiency modulating furnace system may be a good bet for you.
+For older homes in neighborhoods like Capitol Hill or Highlands, our network recommends a careful assessment of existing ductwork and venting requirements for any furnace installation services.

-• Fuel Availability: Natural gas, propane, oil, or electricity that is easily available in your Utah or Louisiana home, will greatly impact your decision.
+- Fuel Availability: Natural gas, propane, oil, or electricity that is easily available in your home, will greatly impact your decision.

-• Budget: We offer solutions from value-for-money reliable units to high-efficiency systems.
+- Budget: Our network offers solutions from value-for-money reliable units to high-efficiency systems.

-Our Process: We start with accurate Manual J (or its equivalent) heat loss calculations for proper sizing.
+Our Network Process: They start with accurate Manual J (or its equivalent) heat loss calculations for proper sizing.
 Oversizing is the reason behind inefficiency and short cycling, while undersizing means inadequate heat.

 Having the right furnace installation service is very important for safety, efficiency, and longevity.
-Our process includes:
+Our network professionals’ process includes:

-Load Calculation & Sizing: We don’t guess.
-We do in-depth heat loss calculations to specify the right-sized unit for your home.
+Load Calculation & Sizing: They don’t guess.
+They do in-depth heat loss calculations to specify the right-sized unit for your home.

-Safe Removal & Disposal: We responsibly handle the removal of your old unit.
+Safe Removal & Disposal: They responsibly handle the removal of your old unit.

-Code-Compliant Placement & Clearances: We stick to local codes and manufacturer requirements for clearances from combustibles / proper location for service access and venting.
+Code-Compliant Placement & Clearances: They stick to local codes and manufacturer requirements for clearances from combustibles / proper location for service access and venting.

 Precise Venting & Duct Connections: